English

 Comparison: Oolong thrives with precision brewing; black tea is forgiving and versatile.

-• Factors: Assam and breakfast blends are strongest
+Black Tea 40–70 mg/cup Assam and breakfast blends are the strongest

 When to Drink Oolong Tea